Jerquanus/Swann-Portfolio/README.md

 My goal was to add a reactive sticky nav bar but failed.
 So I settled for a just a reactive nav bar then added my own features to it.

-I also used this project to practice my flexbox abilites.
+I used this project to practice my flexbox abilites.
 I put my main content in a flex box to give me more control.
 Then placed my projects in a flexbox as well.
 I'm hoping that helps me in the future when we update the portfolio.

-I also made sure that my words in my about me were flexible and moved as the page size changed.
+I also used materalize to help me with creating cards.
+I'd like to create a better looking card in the future but this suffices for now.

+Technologies Used:

+Materalize

 Credits:
 Sticky nav bar Tutorial by RUST CODE: https://www.youtube.com/watch?v=eOfJVWUYoDI